Holomorphically finitely generated Hopf algebras and quantum Lie groups: Commutative HFG Hopf algebras

+\begin{proof} We need to show that a commutative Hopf $\mathbin{\widehat{\otimes}}$-algebra $H$ is HFG if and only if there is a Stein group $G$ such that $\mathcal{O}(G)\cong H$.
+To prove the sufficiency note that for a Stein group $G$ its underlying complex manifold has finite embedding dimension.
+Therefore, by \cite[Theorem 3.22]{Pi15}, the algebra $\mathcal{O}(G)$ is HFG.

-The proof of the necessity is in three steps.
-We shall show that (1)~the spectrum of a commutative HFG Hopf algebra is a group; (2)~it is a reduced Stein space and (3)~it is regular, i.e., a manifold.
+The proof of the necessity splits into three steps.
+We show that: (1)~the spectrum of a commutative HFG Hopf algebra is a group; (2)~it is a reduced Stein space and (3)~it is regular, i.e., a manifold.
+Below we use auxiliary results contained in Appendix~\ref{ap:top}.